 - Continue with a domain you already own

 Here, note that to get the free domain offer, you need to purchase hosting for at least a year.
-Otherwise, if you select the one month, three months, or six months duration, the domain name costs extra.
+Otherwise, if you select the one-month, three months, or six months billing cycles, the domain name costs extra.
 And when I checked, the price for a .com domain was almost $12.95.

 I usually prefer to keep my domains and hosting separately.
 Also, the domain prices are much lower with Namecheap, my go-to domain registrar.

 Again, keep in mind that the introductory price shown on the front page ($2.75/mo) is only applicable when you lock in for 36 months.
 Whereas if you select the one-month billing cycle, the price increases to $10.95.